My buddy Stan has a habit of dropping things off at my house when I am not around.

 It was like night and day.

 Things got quiet around the house.
-With all the little things taken care of, there was nothing for my wife to nag me about and the instant she thought of something new, there was Stan ready, willing and able.
+With all the little things taken care of, there was nothing for my wife to nag me about and the instant she thought of something new, Stan was there willing and able.

 It was not natural.